alibaba/pipcook/docs/rfc/0001-framework-migration.md

 # Summary

-We have accumulated a lot of debt in the iteration process in Pipcook 1.0, and hope to solve these problems in 2.0.
+We have accumulated a lot of debt in the iteration process in 1.x, and hope to solve these problems in 2.0.

 # Test

-The running cost of unit test and integration test is very different, but Pipcook 1.0 does not classify the tests well, which leads to the mixing of unit test and integration test, which will reduce the efficiency of continuous integration and cause trouble to test coding.
+The running cost of unit test and integration test is very different, but 1.x does not classify the tests well, which leads to the mixing of unit test and integration test, which will reduce the efficiency of continuous integration and cause trouble to test coding.
 In 2.0, we will make a clear division between unit testing and integration testing.

 ## Unit test

 Unit test is the test of functions.
 Before writing the unit test code for an function, we should make clear the input and output boundary of the function to be tested and the exception handling method, and then we should cover the boundary pertinently and run it in a low-cost way so as to verify the change at any time.

 In this way, we can ensure that the function works normally according to the design expectation.
-We have written many unit tests in 1.0, but there are still some problems as follows:
+We have written many unit tests in 1.x, but there are still some problems as follows:

-* insufficient coverage: `cli` is not covered, the coverage rate in other projects is 88%
+* **insufficient coverage**: `cli` is not covered, the coverage rate in other projects is 88%
-* case design is not enough: there is no complete test design each unit
+* **case design is not enough**: there is no complete test design each unit
-* too many test frameworks: `boa` uses `Tape`, `daemon` uses `Mocha`, and other projects use `Jasmine`
+* **too many test frameworks**: `boa` uses `Tape`, `daemon` uses `Mocha`, and other projects use `Jasmine`

 It is necessary to solve the above problems.
 The specific objectives and measures: